lingjf/h2unit/README.md

 ### 3. JSON Compare

 # Example
-Example is the BEST manual document.
+Example is a helpful manual document.

 All the code of following features can be found in the [example folder](example/), [test h2unit by h2unit](test/), and it is executable, the result is visable.